genome/bam-readcount/paper.md

 # Conclusions

-`bam-readcount` plays a central role in many genomic pipelines and there is a rich ecosystem of tools built on top of it that enable discovery.
-It has many uses in benchmarking and variant discovery, and its feature-rich output has enabled deep learning approaches to variant calling and filtering [@Ainscough2018-yp; @Anzar2019-vp].
-In cancer genomics, it has been used for understanding pre-leukemic phenotypes and for detecting therapy-altering mutations from cell-free DNA [@Wyatt2016-si; @Xie2014-mm].
-Viral researchers have applied it to understand diversity in Varicella Zoster Virus Encephalitis and to perform epidemiological surveillance in wastewater of SARS-CoV-2 [@Depledge2018-mn; @Mondal2021-gw].
-Those with RNA-sequencing data have found it useful for identifying allele-specific expression in cancer, or for enabling copy-number detection in single-cell RNA sequencing [@Cancer_Genome_Atlas_Research_Network2013-kd; @Muller2018-vy].
-It also serves as core infrastructure that supports genomics pipelines of all sizes, from bespoke workflows produced by small research groups to the NCI’s Genomic Data Commons pipelines, where it has been run on tens of thousands of genomes [@Jensen2017-gp; @Griffith2015-wx;
+`bam-readcount` provides fast and accurate genomic readcounts and associated metrics, which allow it to fill a key niche in many genomic workflows.
+It has been adopted as a lightweight variant caller, finding known mutations in pre-leukemic phenotypes and used for detecting therapy-altering mutations from cell-free DNA [@Wyatt2016-si; @Xie2014-mm].
+Viral researchers have tracked nucleotide chnages across samples to understand diversity in Varicella Zoster Virus Encephalitis and to perform epidemiological surveillance in wastewater of SARS-CoV-2 [@Depledge2018-mn; @Mondal2021-gw].
+Those with RNA-sequencing data have found it useful for identifying allele-specific expression in cancer, or for enabling copy-number detection in single-cell RNA sequencing by retrieving allele frequencies [@Cancer_Genome_Atlas_Research_Network2013-kd; @Muller2018-vy].
+Its feature-rich output has also enabled deep learning approaches to variant calling and filtering [@Ainscough2018-yp; @Anzar2019-vp].
+In these roles, and other related ones, `bam-readcount` has served as key infrastructure that supports groups of all sizes, from exploratory analyses to core facility pipelines to large multi-institution workflows [@Jensen2017-gp; @Griffith2015-wx; @Sandmann2018-hq].
+In the NCI’s Genomic Data Commons pipelines alone, its use in variant filtering means that it has been run on tens of thousands of cancer genomes.
-@Sandmann2018-hq].

 Looking forward, we anticipate that as machine learning makes deeper inroads into genomics, the ability to extract highly informative features from large cohorts in a rapid manner will continue to make